isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 particular interface, an interface name without any address should be specified.

-Kea supports responding to directly connected clients which don't have an address configured.
-This requires the server to inject the hardware address of the destination into the data link layer of the packet being sent to the client.
+Kea supports responding to directly connected clients which do not have an address configured.
+This requires the server to inject the hardware address of the destination into the data-link layer of the packet being sent to the client.
 The DHCPv4 server uses raw sockets to achieve this, and builds the entire IP/UDP stack for the outgoing packets.
 The downside of raw socket use, however, is that incoming and